MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 ## Copilot

-The Copilot is designed to assist with the analysis of automation activity, work queue performance, and to provide answers to common questions about Power Automate capabilities.
-For example, users can ask about the number of flows that ran yesterday, which queue items has been put on hold, or how to analyze activity with Copilot.
+The Copilot is designed to assist with the analysis of automation activity, work queue performance, and to provide answers to common questions about Power Automate capabilities (generative answers).
+For example, users can ask about the number of flows that ran yesterday, which queue items have been put on hold, or how to analyze activity with Copilot.
 In response, the copilot generates outputs that provide insights and answers to the questions asked.
 Learn more about the Copilot feature in automation center [here](automation-center-copilot.md).

 > [!IMPORTANT]
 >